nipafx/nipafx.dev/content/videos/2021-05-27-inside-java-newscast-5.md

 Wait, did you notice that I said "_we_ got two topics for you"?
 Because today, I'm not alone.
 Jose Paumard is with me - Java Champion, JavaOne Rockstar, my colleague here at the Java Platform Group at Oracle, and an all around amazing Java expert.
-He'll tell you all about Java Enhancement Proposal 406.
+He'll tell you all about JDK Enhancement Proposal 406.

 ## Pattern Matching And Switches